grobx/udacity-CppND-final-project/README.md

 Given the complexities of the aforementioned API, this implementation is far from perfect.
 For instance, I have not implemented all the [tokens](https://dictionaryapi.com/products/json#sec-2.tokens) required (only `{bc}` and `{sx}` are parsed accordingly, the others are rendered as simple text).

 Moreover, I cannot garantee that all the terms can be correctly searched.
-Here I provide a list of terms garanteed to works:
+Here I provide a list of terms garanteed to works (feel free to open an issue if you found a bug):

 - no
 - jet